As we drive towards the Indian Ocean, the giant ‘Matuki’ palm tree roofing of the Essque Zalu Zanzibar Resort and Spa Grand Hall blocks the sky.

 I had a lot to be thankful for being here – it is a gorgeous location!
 I sat out in the garden and then as the tropical heat became stronger, I moved inside with my morning coffee to the cool of the air-conditioned villa.

 I noticed whilst we stayed here that each morning the sky was COMPLETELY different than the day before.
 The colors and structure would change.
 I was so glad I woke for these photographs, as my Instagram has become my new passion!

 I sip my Baobab fresh juice as we sit under a Baobab Tree.

-Famous as an African symbolic tree, this tree has many species, but its trunk, shape and fruit gives its fame throughout the land.
+Famous as an African symbolic tree, this tree has many species, but its trunk, shape, and fruit give its fame throughout the land.

-Exceptional service has been noted in this resort, but breakfast I really felt like we had really great personalised care, and I loved the Marmalade French Toast the most.
-Fresh fruits, yoghurt, juices and an array of cereals were on offer inside.
+Exceptional service has been noted in this resort, but breakfast I really felt like we had really great personalized care, and I loved the Marmalade French Toast the most.
+Fresh fruits, yogurt, juices and an array of cereals were on offer inside.

 It was a great way to start our day before we headed off for some activities.

 We booked a private driver from the reception of Essque Zalu Zanzibar who took us in his 4WD to a nearby beach which accessible through the local village.
 With limited parking on the beach, and too far to walk to the village, this proved to be a good option.